 “When emotions are being used to diminish self-worth, distance needs to be established,” she says.
 “There comes a time when one has to say, ‘Let’s leave each other alone’.”

 So what are some trouble signs when co-parenting with a toxic ex?
-If these behaviors begin to creep into a c0-parenting relationship with an ex, it may be time to establish new boundaries.
+Here are six to be aware of.

 Rules and routines are critical for raising children in any familial situation, divorced or otherwise.
 But when one considers the stress and emotional turmoil divorce can bring about in a child, the need for structure is even more vital.
 If one parent ignores already agreed-upon rules, then serious discussions need to take place.

-When They Constantly Run the Other Parent Down
+2. They Constantly Run The Other Parent Down

 Regardless of what mistakes may have been made, a co-parenting relationship needs to rely on trust and positive communication.
 If one parent can’t stop trashing the other, then it’s time to set new boundaries.